 Limited Exceptions to the Rule

 There may be extenuating circumstances that extend a statute of limitations.
 For example, in medical malpractice cases, the statute of limitations runs from the time the patient learned of the malpractice or should have learned of the malpractice.
-This caveat can extend the statute of limitations up to four years from the initial incident.
+This caveat can extend the statute of limitations up to two years from the initial incident.

 These are some other notable exceptions that apply to medical malpractice cases: